-The Red Sea is quite shallow, with approximately 40% at less than 100 m (330 ft) deep, and approximately 25% at less than 50 m (160 ft) deep.
+The Red Sea is quite shallow, with approximately 40% of its area being less than 100 m (330 ft) deep, and approximately 25% being less than 50 m (160 ft) deep.
 The extensive shallow shelves are noted for their marine life andcorals.
 More than 1,000invertebrate species and 200 types of soft and hard coral live in the sea.
 The Red Sea is the world's northernmosttropical sea and has been designated aGlobal 200 ecoregion.

-The Red Sea is one of four seas named in English after commoncolours – the others being theBlack Sea, theWhite Sea and theYellow Sea.
-The direct rendition of the GreekErythra thalassa in Latin asMare Erythraeum refers to the north-western part of theIndian Ocean, and also to a region onMars.
+The Red Sea is one of four seas named in English after common—the others being theBlack Sea, theWhite Sea, and theYellow Sea.
+The direct rendition of the GreekErythra thalassa in Latin asMare Erythraeum refers to the northwestern part of theIndian Ocean and to a region onMars, as well.[citation needed]

 The earliest known exploration of the Red Sea was conducted byancient Egyptians, as they attempted to establish commercial routes toPunt.
-One such expedition took place around 2500 BC, and another around 1500 BC (byHatshepsut).
-Both involved long voyages down the Red Sea.[13]
+One such expedition took place around 2500 BCE and another around 1500 BCE (byHatshepsut).
+Both involved long voyages down the Red Sea.[18]

 In addition to the maritime explorations, during the reign of Darius the Great, a canal was constructed linking the Nile River to the northern end of the Red Sea at Suez.
 This canal is sometimes referred to as the ancient Suez Canal.
 It played a pivotal role in improving trade and communication between the Nile Valley and the Red Sea, and beyond to the Indian Ocean.
-This canal was a predecessor to the modernSuez Canal, which was constructed in the 19th century and continues to be one of the world's most important waterways.[16]
+This canal was a predecessor of the modernSuez Canal, which was constructed in the 19th century and remains one of the world's most important waterways.[21]

-The construction of the canal during Darius's reign is evidenced by ancient records, including inscriptions.
+Ancient records, including inscriptions, evidence the construction of the canal during Darius's reign.
 Darius commemorated the completion of the canal by creating stelae (stone monuments) with inscriptions in several languages, describing the construction and its benefits.
-The canal not only facilitated trade but also solidified Darius's control over Egypt and enhanced the Achaemenid Empire's economic and political power in the region.
+The canal not only facilitated trade but also solidified Darius's control over Egypt and enhanced the Achaemenid Empire's economic and political power in the region.[citation needed]

 Annotated view of the Nile and Red Sea, with a dust storm, viewed from theInternational Space Station[30]This video over the south-easternMediterranean Sea and down the coastline of the Red Sea was taken by the crew of Expedition 29 on board the International Space Station.

 Therainfall over the Red Sea and its coasts is extremely low, averaging 60 mm (2.36 in) per year.
 The rain is mostly short showers, often with thunderstorms and occasionally with duststorms.
 The scarcity of rainfall and no major source of fresh water to the Red Sea result in excess evaporation as high as 2,050 mm (81 in) per year and high salinity with minimal seasonal variation.
-A recent[when?] underwater expedition to the Red Sea offshore fromSudan andEritrea[29][verification needed] found surface water temperatures 28 °C (82 °F) in winter and up to 34 °C (93 °F) in the summer, but despite that extreme heat, the coral was healthy with much fish life with very little sign ofcoral bleaching, with only 9% infected byThalassomonas loyana, the 'white plague' agent.Favia favus coral there harbours a virus, BA3, which killsT. loyana.[30]Scientists are investigating the unique properties of these coral and theircommensalalgae to see if they can be used to salvage bleached coral elsewhere.[31]
+A recent[when?] underwater expedition to the Red Sea offshore fromSudan andEritrea[34][verification needed] found surface water temperatures 28 °C (82 °F) in winter and up to 34 °C (93 °F) in the summer, but despite that extreme heat, the coral was healthy with much fish life with very little sign ofcoral bleaching, with only 9% infected byThalassomonas loyana, the 'white plague' agent.Favia favus coral there harbours a virus, BA3, which killsT. loyana.[35]Scientists are investigating the unique properties of these corals and theircommensalalgae to determine whether they can be used to rescue bleached corals elsewhere.[36]

 The Red Sea is one of the saltiest bodies of water in the world, owing to high evaporation and low precipitation; no significant rivers or streams drain into the sea, and its southern connection to theGulf of Aden, an arm of the Indian Ocean, is narrow.[37]
 Itssalinity ranges from between ~36 ‰ in the southern part and 41 ‰ in the northern part around theGulf of Suez, with an average of 40 ‰.
 (Average salinity for the world'sseawater is ~35 ‰ on the Practical Salinity Scale, or PSU; that translates to 3.5% of actual dissolved salts).[38]

 Detailed information regarding current data is lacking, partially because the currents are weak and both spatially and temporally variable.
-The variation of temporal and spatial currents is as low as 0.5 m (1.6 ft)[clarification needed] and is governed all by the wind.
-During the summer, northwesterly winds drive surface water south for about four months at a velocity of 15–20 cm/s (6–8 in/s), whereas in winter the flow is reversed resulting in the inflow of water from the Gulf of Aden into the Red Sea.
-The net value of the latter predominates, resulting in an overall drift to the north end of the Red Sea.
+The variation of temporal and spatial currents is as low as 0.5 m (1.6 ft)[clarification needed] and is governed by the wind.
+During the summer, northwesterly winds drive surface water south for about four months at a velocity of 15–20 cm/s (6–8 in/s), whereas in winter the flow is reversed, resulting in the inflow of water from the Gulf of Aden into the Red Sea.
+The net value of the latter predominates, leading to an overall drift toward the north end of the Red Sea.
 Generally, the velocity of the tidal current is 50–60 cm/s (20–24 in/s) with a maximum of 1 m/s (3.3 ft/s) at the mouth of the al-Kharrar Lagoon.
 However, the range of the north-northeast current along the Saudi coast is 8–29 cm/s (3–11 in/s).[citation needed]

 The northern part of the Red Sea is dominated by persistent north-westwinds, with speeds ranging between 7 km/h (4.3 mph) and 12 km/h (7.5 mph).
 The rest of the Red Sea and theGulf of Aden are subjected to regular and seasonally reversible winds.
 The windregime is characterized by seasonal and regional variations inspeed anddirection with average speed generally increasing northward.[40]

-The wind is the driving force in the Red Sea to transport material as suspension or as bedload.
-Wind-induced currents play an important role in the Red Sea in resuspending bottom sediments and transferring materials from sites of dumping to sites of burial in a quiescent environment of deposition.
-Wind-generated currentmeasurement is therefore important to determine the sediment dispersal pattern and its role in the erosion and accretion of the coastal rock exposure and the submerged coral beds.[36]
+The wind is the driving force in the Red Sea, transporting material as suspended load or bedload.
+Wind-induced currents play an important role in the Red Sea by resuspending bottom sediments and transferring materials from dumping sites to burial sites in a quiescent depositional environment.
+Wind-generated currentmeasurement is therefore important for determining sediment dispersal patterns and their role in the erosion and accretion of the coastal rock exposure and submerged coral beds.[41]

 The Red Sea was formed by theArabian Peninsula being split from theHorn of Africa by the movement of theRed Sea Rift.
 This split started in theEocene and accelerated during theOligocene.
 The sea is still widening (in 2005, following a three weeks oftectonic activity it had grown by 8 m [26 ft]),[42] and it is considered that it will become an ocean in time (as proposed in the model ofJohn Tuzo Wilson).
 In 1949, a deep water survey reported anomalously hotbrines in the central portion of the Red Sea.
 Later work in the 1960s confirmed the presence of hot, 60 °C (140 °F), saline brines and associated metalliferous muds.
 The hot solutions were emanating from an active subseafloorrift.Lake Asal in Djibouti is eligible as an experimental site to study the evolution of the deep hot brines of the Red Sea.[43]
 By observing the strontium isotope composition of the Red Sea brines, it is possible to deduce how these salt waters found at the bottom of the Red Sea could have evolved in a similar way to Lake Asal, which ideally represents their compositional extreme.[43]
 The high salinity of the waters was not hospitable to living organisms.[44]